madjxatw/ricoh_theta_ros/docs/prereq.rst

    sudo modprobe v4l2loopback video_nr=2

 It is better to have the ``v4l2loopback`` module automatically loaded upon system boot.
-This can done as follows:
+This can be done as follows:

 .. code-block:: sh